Skip to contents

 Installation

-Note: patter currently works on Windows and MacOS.
+Note: patter works Windows, MacOS and Linux (with some restrictions).
 On Windows, everything should work if you follow the instructions below.
 On MacOS, some additional set up (such as compiler configuration) may be required, depending on your set up.
-In our (limited) experience, patter installs but crashes on Debian/Ubuntu.
-This is due to a conflict between the GDAL/GEOS/PROJ libraries used by R and Julia (which we hope to solve in due course).
-Please let us know your experiences if you are using other Linux distributions.
+On Debian/Ubuntu, patter can be used but you cannot simultaneously use geospatial routines in R and Julia.
+Thus, you can only call library(terra) or terra::foo() and use patter routines that exploit terra and other geospatial packages in R sessions that are not connected to a Julia session (via julia_connect()).
+We haven’t tried other Linux distributions.
+Package examples were written on MacOS and may not run safely on Linux without modification.
+Check the function documentation for supported options and share your experience.
 In case of issues, you should be able to use Patter.jl directly, which on some systems may be simpler than getting R and Julia to play together!

 1. Install R. This package requires R version ≥ 4.1 (but the most recent version is recommended).
 You can check your version from the R console using R.version.string.

 2. Install build packages.
-Package installation and configuration (may) require the devtools, pkgbuild and here packages.
+Package installation and configuration (may) require the devtools, pkgbuild and rmarkdown packages.
 Install them with:

 1. Install system libraries.